 Christy Giesler, Teen Services Librarian, Kitchener Public Library

 This workshop concentrates on the writing process.
-Using concrete examples from my own work and that of others, I demonstrate the routes that authors take to complete a finished product.
-Topics include drafting and editing, finding markets, meeting deadlines and where to get ideas.
-This workshop can be adapted for students, elementary through high school.
+Using concrete examples from my own work and that of others, I demonstrate the various routes that authors take to complete a finished product.
+Topics include brainstorming, drafting and editing, finding markets, working with editors, meeting deadlines, and the many ways writers earn money when they don’t write the great Canadian Novel.

 For further information, please contact